 DASH Price Prediction

 As the currency proved its relevance and significance in the past, it will likely keep on occupying a high position in the lists of the best cryptocurrencies in the future.

 The years of the economic crisis will strengthen cryptocurrencies and expose them to a bigger audience of users, investors, and entrepreneurs.
 Dash keeps on developing and both the coin evolution and surrounding circumstances will fuel its price further.
-The price is likely to double by the end of 2022 and reach around $220.
+The price is likely to triple by the end of 2023 and reach around $600.

-It's hard to predict the price Dash might have 5 years from now.
-Technical analysis won't give the correct estimation as there are too many factors that can't be considered right now in July of 2020.
-It is expected that by 2025 the traditional financial system will fully recover from the crisis.
+It's hard to predict the price Dash might have 4 years from now.
+Technical analysis won't give the correct estimation as there are too many factors that can't be considered right now.
+It is expected that by 2025 the traditional financial system will fully recover from the covid-related crisis.
 It means that the cryptocurrency market will slow its growth.
-It might take 3 years for DASH to gain $300 per coin.
+It might take several years for DASH to gain $800 per coin.
 That's what we expect.

 This coin is my favorite.
 Low fees and fast transactions make me to get deeply involved into trading with it.
 I’ve never faced any big forks or pending.

 Are there any disadvantages？I guees, its not.
 You can find DASH almost on every popular crypto platform.
 It runnings like clockwork, no sick moves.
 I’d highly recommend it.